ReturnPath/incubator-airflow/docs/concepts.rst

 for some basic load balancing and fault tolerance when used in conjunction with retries.

+Airflow also has the ability to reference connections via environment variables from the operating system.
+Then connection parameters must be saved in URI format.

+If connections with the same ``conn_id`` are defined in both Airflow metadata database and environment variables, only the one in environment variables will be referenced by Airflow (for example, given ``conn_id`` ``postgres_master``, Airflow will search for ``AIRFLOW_CONN_POSTGRES_MASTER`` in environment variables first and directly reference it if found, before it starts to search in metadata database).

 Many hooks have a default ``conn_id``, where operators using that hook do not need to supply an explicit connection ID.
 For example, the default ``conn_id`` for the :class:`~airflow.hooks.postgres_hook.PostgresHook` is ``postgres_default``.

-See :doc:`howto/manage-connections` for how to create and manage connections.
+See :doc:`howto/connection/index` for how to create and manage connections.

 Queues
 ======

-When using the CeleryExecutor, the celery queues that tasks are sent to can be specified. ``queue`` is an attribute of BaseOperator, so any task can be assigned to any queue.
+When using the CeleryExecutor, the Celery queues that tasks are sent to can be specified. ``queue`` is an attribute of BaseOperator, so any task can be assigned to any queue.
 The default queue for the environment is defined in the ``airflow.cfg``'s ``celery -> default_queue``.
 This defines